DIY Bocce Ball Court You Can Build in a Weekend

 The whole thing took us about 14 hours total (except for drying time), so it’s a fairly quick project that can be ready to enjoy on a pretty day in the backyard with a cold drink in hand.

-- Make sure you have an area of your backyard mostly flat and level enough for a bocce court.
+- Make sure you have an area of your backyard mostly flat and level enough for a playing surface.

 - Place the court where it’s not in the way of regular foot traffic.

-- Decide the size you need.
-A regulation bocce ball court size, according to the United States Bocce Federation, is 86.92 feet long by 13.12 feet wide.
-(We made ours 1/3 regulation size.)
+- Decide the size of the court you need.
+A regulation bocce ball court size, according to the United States Bocce Federation and Bocce Builders of America, is 86.92 feet long by 13.12 feet wide.
+(We made our bocce ball court dimensions 1/3 regulation size of official bocce ball courts.)

 How to Make a DIY Bocce Ball Court